RuiAreiasMAT/mat.tap.query.api/docs/Metadata.md

 (High level explanation)

-Query list of items in session:
+Query list of items in a session:

 Query
 ```